Food Safety

 Prevention is key when it comes to Listeria.
 The proper storage and handling of ready-to-eat foods is essential to preventing the growth of Listeria.
 Always refrigerate them at or below 40°F and follow recommended cooking and heating temperatures.
 Be sure to wash all produce before preparing it, too.

-6. Clostridium Perfringens
+6. Clostridium perfringens

 Clostridium perfringens is another common bacteria that can wreak havoc on our customers’ meals if not handled properly.
 It thrives in environments with low oxygen, making it a prime culprit for improperly stored or reheated foods.
 That means that keeping food at the right temperature is crucial in preventing the growth of this harmful pathogen.